rzaverchand/saatva-slack-bot/README.md

     - What is the average rating across all products of a certain type?
     - What is the average number of reviews across all products of a certain type?
     - How would you recommend I furnish my empty bedroom?
-    - Compare these products (of similar product types)?
+    - Compare these products (of similar product types).